Communards: Sentences

 There were three sentences given out to the déportés: simple deportation, deportation to a fortified place, and deportation with forced labor.
 A simple deportation sentence was given to about two-thirds of the Communards.
 These people were sent to live in small villages on the Isle of Pines.
 Those sentenced to deportation to a fortified place were sent to the Ducos peninsula.
 About 300 Communards were sentenced to deportation with forced labor; these were the people convicted of crimes such as arson in addition to their political crimes.
-They were sent to be with the criminal convicts on Nou.
+They were sent to be with the criminal convicts on the main island ('Grande Terre').
 Some prisoners’ sentences were changed by the local penal administrators, and some were changed by the French government after petitions for leniency.

 Life in New Caledonia

 The government did not give out enough food, clothing, or shelter for all of the déportés.
 Some were assigned housing in rickety structures, but others had to find their own materials to build huts.
 Construction tools could be bought from the administration.
 Hunting for food became part of the daily routine.
 Some even traded their clothing for food with the Kanak.
 Not every part of life on the island was bad, however.
 Those living on the Isle of Pines and Ducos peninsula had freedom of movement, allowing them to live where they wanted and swim and fish at their leisure.
 They lived in simple wood huts that formed small, face-to-face communities that were intended to be self-governing.

 Those sentenced to forced labor often endured abuse at the hands of their jailers.
 They were habitually mistreated while imprisoned, with whippings and the use of thumbscrews as common punishments for minor infractions.
 The National Assembly passed legislation that gave the wives and children of déportés freedom to go to New Caledonia.
 It also gave wives a much greater right to property than they had in France, giving them half the property rights over any grant given to their husbands.
 Through this legislation, 174 families making up 601 people were reunited by 1877.